adobe/spectrum-css/.changeset/neat-schools-take.md

 - The quiet variant has been remove as all clear buttons have a transparent background.
 - The over-background and static color variants have been removed.
 - Test and stories for deprecated variants have been removed.
+- The down state has been added, corresponding controls and tests have been added.